gokulkrishh/dotfiles/README.md

 # dotfiles

-_Your cool web development environment is just a few steps away._
+_Setup your MacOS for web development at ease._

 ![screenshot terminal](./screenshot-terminal.png)